DarthDomino/Personal-Safety-Manual/README.md

 Remember it, and all the others will be randomly generated.

 LastPass works in your Browser as a Chrome Extension, AND is available as an app!
 If you go to your vault, you can view passwords saved for applications and things not available in your browser and it autofills so you never have to type out another password again.

+For iPhone in Settings > Passwords & Accounts > Wesite & App Passwords

 As far as passwords for your devices, there’s only so much that you can do.
 Make sure that your admin and user passwords are different, and if you have trouble thinking of more than one strong password, use LastPass and make sure the admin password is the strongest.